A Robust Similarity Estimator: Measuring Similarity for Multiple Variables

 \subsection{Equicorrelation Scenario}

 In the multivariate scenario with $n>2$, the similarity estimator $\hat{\gamma}$ has, in general, less tractable interpretation as compared to the bivariate setting.
-In some special cases, however, $\hat{\gamma}$ retains explicit finite sample and asymptotic limits, and is immediately related to the Pearson correlation coefficient.
+In some special cases, however, $\hat{\gamma}$ retains explicit finite-sample and asymptotic limits, and is immediately related to the linear correlation coefficient.